mariosemes/PornHub-downloader/readme.md

 ## Requirements
 This script does not run without this tools:
-1. YouTube-DL
+1. YouTube-DL (google it for installation)
-2. aria2c
-(google it for installation)
+2. aria2c (google it for installation)

 ## Installation
 ```bash